Bilal-Ahmad102/Portal-game/README.md

 - Control your character using the arrow keys.
 - Avoid enemies and obstacles.
-- jump on head of enemies to kill them.
+- Jump on the heads of enemies to defeat them.
 - Use portals to teleport to different areas of the level.

 ## Game Controls